openshift/enhancements/enhancements/ingress/haproxy-max-connections-tuning.md

    automatically include requirements listed in the `haproxy.config` with respect to frontend listeners, the stats socket, the number of configured threads, and so on.

-2. Explicitly set `spec.tuniningOptions.maxConnections` to 1048576 and
+2. Explicitly set `spec.tuningOptions.maxConnections` to 1048576 and
    observe the HAProxy warning/alert messages in the router's pod logs.
 The alert message explicitly lists the computed value that is required (e.g., Please raise 'ulimit-n' to 2097208 or more to avoid any trouble).
 A specific tuned profile would have to be created that raises `nofile` (i.e., max number of open file descriptors) to 2097152 to support the desired value of 1048576.

 If, in later releases of OpenShift, we switch to HAProxy v2.4 then values for `spec.tuningOptions.maxConnections` that cannot be satisfied at runtime will prevent the router pods from starting until